 Continuing on the theme of scrumptious food, the oven is the heart of the kitchen.
 Whether it’s sweet or salty, or simply a midnight snack, the oven is abused and underutilized when it comes to cleaning.
 It’s time to get down and dirty!
 Remove the oven racks and apply a washing soda paste in a 1:1 ratio to them, then water them.
 Apply the same paste on the oven glass as well.
 Wash them with water, and your oven will be cleaner than before.

-Take care not to use washing soda on the oven’s heating element as this might cause it to wear out.
+Take care not to use washing soda on the oven’s heating element as this might cause it to Wear out.

 Wrap aluminum foil around the bottom of a baking pan, shiny side up.
 In a gallon of water, combine 1 cup of washing soda and 2 teaspoons salt.
 Bring it to a boil and add the silver for 20 seconds.
-When you remove the silverware and allow it to cool, you will notice that all tarnish has been removed.
+When you remove the silverware and allow it to cool, well notice that all tarnish has been removed.

 Make Your Own Dishwasher Detergent

 It’s far more enjoyable to utilize a product when you know exactly what’s in it.
 Although most dishwashing detergents are excellent, they occasionally leave a residue.
-To minimize residue and save money, make your own dishwasher detergent using washing soda.
+To minimize residue and save money, make your own dishwasher detergent needing washing soda.
 It calls for a number of chemicals, including borax, washing soda, citric acid, and salt.

 Outdoor Deck Cleaning